DylanHKimball/Dylan-Kimball---ePortfolio/README.md

   <img width="600" height="400" src="images/FarkleTitle.png"/>
 </p>

 The artifact that I chose for the Algorithms and Data Structure category is my final project from IT-312 Software Development with C++.NET.
 The program allows users to play the dice game Farkle through the console, there needs to be at least two players, but players can view the rules, roll the dice, store dice, remove dice from storage, and end their turn just like the actual Farkle game.
 The original project runs of a double array system to store rollable dice and stored dice, this system was inefficient and required multiple of the same checks to be done on a single turn.
-I enhanced this project by completely reworking the data structure to run of a single array of dice objects that would be able to store information on each die.
-Once the new system was implemented I reworked the scoring and point die algorithms to include more scoring options from the Farkle game such as three pairs of two, a straight, and four, five, and six of a kind matches.
 I included this project in my ePortfolio as it's another great example of my C++ coding ability as well as my code formatting ability.
 This project also utilizes the principles and practices of Object-Oriented Programming to create reusable, efficient, and scalable code.

+List of Enhancements performed:
+- Reworked the data structure from a double array system to a single array of dice objects (added the Dice.h & Dice.cpp files)
+- Reworked every function in the game class to utilize the new data structure and remove any redundent code.
+- Completley reworked the check for point dice function to include the new scoring options of a straight, three pairs, and four, five, and six of a kind matches.
+- Completley reworked the calculate point dice function to include the new scoring options of a straight, three pairs, and four, five, and six of a kind matches.
+- The algorithm used to check each dice in the above two functions was changed to utilize a more efficient approach that involved less checks.
+- Added a check matches function that assists the above two functions and checks for a straight or three pairs.
+- Added a settings page to the main menu that allows users to chane the score required to enter the game and the score required to win the game.

-To go into more detail about why I included this project, the enhancements done on this project, my goals with this enhancement, and to view the original and enhanced code, please click the link below.
+To go into more detail about why I included this project, the enhancements done on this project, my goals with this enhancement, my experience working on the enhancement, and to view the original and enhanced code, please click the link below.

 [Artifact 2: Farkle Dice Game](https://github.com/DylanHKimball/Dylan-Kimball---ePortfolio/tree/main/Algorithms%20and%20Data%20Structure)